 B-sizes are great for certain projects that are given:

-• B5: B5 paper sizes are mainly used in books, smaller notebooks, and posters that you see at the store.
-They’re often B5 size.
-This size is also great for flyers, handouts, and even brochures.
+• B5: B5 size paper is mainly used in books, smaller notebooks, and posters that you see at the store.

 • B4: This is the size of many magazines, reports you might have to write for school, and even some music sheets.
 It’s a versatile size that’s bigger than A4 but not as large as B3.